We work together to create theatre that explores the humanity in the technology.

 We believe that the development of theatre artists through the artistic process is as important as the work it produces.
-We strive for quality and support in both.

 Approach and Structure